mdkim/LinkedInJobMatcher/README.md

 - Improved AI matching algorithms

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+**Disclaimer**: This extension is not affiliated with, endorsed by, or connected to LinkedIn Corporation.
+Use at your own risk and in accordance with LinkedIn's Terms of Service.